 Application of principles of successful event planning and management.
-Students will work with a local organization to implement and evaluate an event.
+Students work with a local organization to implement and evaluate an event.
 PREREQUISITE: COMM 3250.
 REPEAT: May be repeated.
-Total credit not to exceed 4 hours.
-SAME AS: BSNS 3860.
-OFFERED: Sem.
+Total credit not to exceed 4 hours OFFERED: Sem.
 I, II; Summer.